freya-cmd/freya-cmd/README.md

 - 😄 My Pronouns: She/Her
-- 🔭 What I'm Currently working on: A video streaming/subscription service, a la 'Netflix', made from scratch.
-Check it out [here!](https://github.com/freya-cmd/FFlix)
 - 📫 How to reach me: Contact me via [my Website!](http://freyabet.com/)
 - ⚡ Fun fact: LGBTQ+ and an Anime Geek.